 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Talk therapy, also known as psychotherapy, is what mental health professionals use to communicate with their patients.
 The purpose of talk therapy is to help identify issues causing emotional distress.

 We all go through periods of emotional distress.
 For some people, the problems are short-term, and no treatment is needed.

 But for others, participating in talk therapy can make a significant difference in how they feel and possibly change their outlook on life.

-Whether you’re dealing with the loss of a loved one, coping with a medical illness, or feeling anxious, stressed, or depressed, it might be time to consider talk therapy.
+Whether you’re dealing with losing a loved one, coping with a medical illness, or feeling anxious, stressed, or depressed, it might be time to consider talk therapy.

-But for others, talk therapy may simply serve as a safe place to discuss feelings and emotions triggered by daily stressors, a medical illness, relationship issues, grief and loss, or the impact of a specific trauma.
+For some people, talk therapy may serve as a safe place to discuss feelings and emotions triggered by daily stressors, a medical illness, relationship issues, grief and loss, or the impact of a specific trauma.

-Once the issues are identified, a therapist will help you understand how these stressors are affecting your life and work to develop strategies and solutions to help decrease the severity of the symptoms.
+Once the issues are identified, a therapist will help you understand how these stressors affect your life and work to develop strategies and solutions to help decrease the severity of the symptoms.